IainStevenson/docker.multi.service.reverse.proxy/readme.md

 * A secure back-end common persistence server (MongoDB) with separate databases and collections for each service
 * A secure reverse Proxy (NGINX) fronting all services.

-Note: During development of this solution some local only credentials may appear in config files the solution will be hardened later to secure all environment settings in the final V1 release
+Note: During development of this solution some local only credentials may appear in config files and the solution will be hardened later to secure all environment settings in the final V1 release

 # Setup your environment